 - Fertilizer: Feed with a weak liquid fertilizer throughout the growing season.

 Jade vine can be propagated by seed or vine cuttings.
-They are very prolific growers and can be rooted from stem tip cuttings.
+It is a very prolific grower and can be rooted from stem tip cuttings.
 For best results, take the cuttings early in the season, when the weather is warmest, and use a rooting hormone.
 Place the cutting in seedling starting soil and put it in a warm location with plenty of humidity and moisture.
 New growth should emerge within a few weeks.
-They can also readily be sprouted from seeds, which can be harvested from seedpods.
+It can also readily be sprouted from seeds, which can be harvested from seedpods.

 Varieties of Jade Vine

 There are about 20 species of Strongylodon, all of them native to Southeast Asia and throughout the South Pacific.
 In their native environment, many species of Strongylodon are endangered due to habitat destruction, so there is a dedicated effort among the world's botanical gardens to preserve these magnificent plants.
 The most common species found in cultivation in the temperate world is S. macrobotrys, which is planted in southern Florida and Hawaii.
 This plant is native to the Philippines and features flower clusters that can be up to 3 feet long.